Print

 1. Preheat the oven to 180C Fan and grease 9 holes of a muffin tin with butter (or use paper cases if you are worried about them sticking).

 2. Put the butter and 140g chopped dark chocolate into a medium heat-proof bowl.
-Set over the pan of barely simmering water, ensuring the bottom of the bowl doesn’t come into contact with the water (or the chocolate will overheat) and allow it to slowly melt, stirring often until smooth (alternatively, pop into a microwave-safe bowl and melt in 20 second bursts, stirring between each - this is the quickest method but you have to watch closely and ensure it doesn’t overheat).
+Set over a pan of barely simmering water, ensuring the bottom of the bowl doesn’t come into contact with the water (or the chocolate will overheat) and allow it to slowly melt, stirring often until smooth (alternatively, pop into a microwave-safe bowl and melt in 20 second bursts, stirring between each - this is the quickest method but you have to watch closely and ensure it doesn’t overheat).
 Set aside to cool slightly.

 3. Meanwhile, place the eggs and sugars in a large mixing bowl and beat with an electric whisk on medium-high speed for about 1 minute - or until pale, thick and roughly doubled in size.